microsoft/BuildTourHack/stories/1/125_BONUS_InMemoryCaching.md

 This task has a dependency on [Task 1.2.2](122_Add_WIndows_Features.md) and all of it's prerequisites.

 ## Task
-1. Speed up the performance of your website by adding in-memory caching.
+1. Speed up the performance of your website by caching results from polling the Shipping and Orders APIs into memory.
+2. Whenever you update data using the Shipping or Orders APIs, invalidate your cached data.
+3. Experiment with different cache sliding expirations to see what happens when you use a more or less frequent expiration.

 ## Comments